austinBernard/Motion-Sensor-Alarm-System-in-Arduino/README.md

 # Motion-Sensored-Alarm-System-in-Arduino

+This project was for an engineering design class at the University of Houston Clear lake.
+There were also two other people working on this project along side myself.
+Shion and Aeryn.

 Motion sensored alarm system using an ELEGOO Mega board and arduino IDE.

 What does the motion sensor do?